About the Program

 Description coming soon.

-This course is designed for students whose placement scores indicate that they would need additional preparation in order to take a college credit bearing mathematics course.
-Topics may include basic algebraic operations and expressions, linear equations and inequalities, polynomials, rational expressions, factoring, exponents and radicals, graphing, quadratic equations, and mathematical reasoning.
-Students will use mathematical software to master targeted areas and progress through a self-paced environment in order to achieve college readiness.
-Immediately following the successful completion of this foundational course, students should register for a credit bearing mathematics course accordingly to their degree plan.
-Credit in this course does not fulfill any degree requirement.
-This course is intended to prepare a student for MATH 1302, but does not waive the MATH 1302 requirements.
+This course is designed for students whose placement scores or life experience indicate that they may need additional preparation in order to take a college credit-bearing mathematics course.
+This course provides foundational preparation for Math 1302 or Math 1315.
+Topics include basic numeric and algebraic operations and expressions, linear equations and inequalities, polynomials, rational expressions, factoring, exponents and radicals, graphing, and quadratic equations.
+Students will use mathematical software to master targeted areas and progress through a modified self-paced environment in order to achieve college readiness.
+Immediately following the successful completion of this foundational course, students should register for a credit bearing mathematics course according to their degree plan, specifically MATH 1302 or MATH 1315.
+Credit in this course does not fulfill any degree requirements.

 Topics include the study of linear, quadratic, polynomial, rational, radical, absolute value, logarithmic, and exponential relations; functions and inequalities; graphs, basic characteristics, and operations on relations and functions; real and complex zeros of various functions; graphing techniques; systems of equations; and matrices.
 The use of mathematical software and a basic/scientific calculator is required.
 No graphing calculators are allowed.
 All exams will be proctored for a minimal fee using an online proctoring service requiring a webcam.
 See course syllabus and blackboard course site for specific details.